 To make this a little easier at first, you can start by singing up the major scale until you arrive at the fifth note in the scale.
 So you’d sing: 1-2-3-4-5-1, 1-5-1

 Once you reach this level, it’s also time to learn more about intervals.
 On guitar or piano, we can think of distances as the number of frets or the number of keys between one note and the next.
-But in music, we have given every distance it’s own name.
-Here’s an overview of the distances in the major scale
+But in music, we have given every distance its own name.
+Here’s an overview of the distances in the major scale.
+(Note: one guitar fret is the same as one piano key or one half step).

 More scale and interval exercises